 In March 2017 the Government paid a grant to Avon Fire and Rescue to fund the ESMCP project.
 A further grant was received in 2017/18.
 Work commenced during 2018/19, and £177k was utilised, with a further £18k in 2019/20.
 The balance of the grant will be utilised over the next two years whilst the project is completed.

-- n.
-Procurement Reserve This reserve was no longer required and the balance of £40k was transferred to the PPE Replacement Reserve in 2019/20. - o.
-Equality & Inclusivity Reserve This reserve was fully utilised in 2020/21.
+n.
+Procurement Reserve

+This reserve was no longer required and the balance of £40k was transferred to the PPE Replacement Reserve in 2019/20.

+o.
+Equality & Inclusivity Reserve

 p.
 Improvement Programme Reserve